Key Takeaways About a Zip of Weed

 In states where cannabis is legal, a zip can go for anywhere between $100 and $300 or even more, depending on the quality of the bud, local taxes, and other factors.

-Some components remain the same across the licensed and unlicensed market.
+Some components remain the same across the licensed and unlicensed markets.
 High-quality, in-demand cultivars tend to cost more.
 A top pick in a primary cannabis-consuming market like Los Angeles might cost closer to $300 in many licensed dispensaries.
-On the other hand, a more basic or lower-quality cultivar from a smaller shop may be discounted at around $100 to $150 for a zip.
+On the other hand, a more basic or lower-quality cultivar from a smaller shop may be discounted to around $100 to $150 per zip.

 Prices can vary even more in states where cannabis is still illegal, increasing the risks involved in selling it.
-A zip can range from $180 to $400.
+A zip can cost between $180 and $400.
 Additionally, unlicensed sellers are more likely to change their prices more frequently based on demand, quality, and other fluctuating factors

 Frequently Asked Questions